 This is more than one-third of the entire league, which means you are almost guaranteed at least one London derby match each gameweek in the top division.

 Determining which London side is the ‘best' or ‘biggest' is a difficult challenge.
-On current form, you'd have to say that Arsenal are the ‘best' London Premier League side, yet in recent seasons, Chelsea and Tottenham have won more silverware than the Gunners.
+Arsenal won the Premier League title in 2025/26, but Chelsea have won more silverware than the Gunners in recent years.

 Ironically, none of the four teams we have mentioned so far boasts the largest club stadium in London.
 That accolade goes to West Ham, with the London Stadium having a capacity of 62,500 for football matches, which is marginally more than the Tottenham Hotspur Stadium.